Places

 Dreaming About a Workspace: Meaning, Psychology & Symbolism

-Dreaming of a workspace may reflect your current feelings about productivity, responsibility, and personal identity.
+Dreaming of a workspace may reflect your inner thoughts about productivity, personal growth, or unresolved professional conflicts.

 Written by: DreamMeaning Editorial Team